wolorein/link-scanner/README.md

 -yara

 For yara rules i used Jaime Blasco's AlienvaultLabs apt1.yara and yara converter.
-The syling is made bootstrap.
+The syling is made with bootstrap.

 -wolo